-However, in several bad cases once there are a lot of kinds of users’ request, up-to-date data, or short life cycle of cache, the quantity of queries into the database is still massive.
+However, in several bad cases once there are a lot of kinds of users’ requests, up-to-date data, or a short life cycle of cache, the quantity of queries into the database is still massive.
 Don’t worry, we have another solution for you as below.

 Use third-party solutions

-In general, it means that you have a third party who stands between you and users’ request to handle requests.
-You only play the role as a data source.
+In general, it means that you have a third party who stands between you and users’ requests to handle requests.
+You only play the role of a data source.
 Thus, you won’t worry about the bulky database structure anymore.
 It now puts on a new structure and is easy to query.

 There are several other solutions you can use such as ElasticSearch, Redis, or Algolia.com.
 You can index your data by the new structure which supports to query at the speed of light.